 The agency’s final decision (sometimes called an “opinion”) is usually in writing and sets out the reasons for that decision.
 It is served on the parties and indexed.
 A final decision adjudication can serve as a precedent for future cases, but is normally binding only on the named parties.
 Occasionally, in making such a decision, an agency may announce that the reasoning of that decision will only be applied in future cases.
 Some agencies, most notably the National Labor Relations Board, make most of their policy through case-by-case adjudication rather than through rulemaking.

 The Administrative Conference of the United States (ACUS) is an independent Federal agency dedicated to improving the administrative process through consensus-driven applied research, and providing nonpartisan expert advice and recommendations to improve of Federal agency procedures.
 Its membership is composed of innovative Federal officials and experts from both the private sector and academia with diverse views and backgrounds.
-ACUS recommendations are available at http://www.law.fsu.edu/library/admin/acus/acustoc.html.
+Past ACUS recommendations and descriptions of current activities are available at www.acus.gov.

 Administrative Law Judges (ALJs) are Federal employees who are appointed under provisions of the Administrative Procedure Act (APA) (5 U.S.C. § 557) to preside over formal APA hearings at specific agencies.
 They are considered Article I judges under the U.S. Constitution with limited judicial authority to review administrative “cases or controversies” and render decisions.
 They must be attorneys.
 ALJs make initial or recommended decisions that are subject to appeal to the agency head or designee.